-The Company consolidated the VIE's when the Company determines that it is the primary beneficiary, the Company has the power to direct the activities that most significantly impact the performance of the VIE and it has the obligation to absorb losses and has the right to receive residual returns is significant.
+The Company consolidates the VIE's when the Company determines that it is the primary beneficiary, the Company has the power to direct the activities that most significantly impact the performance of the VIE and it has the obligation to absorb losses and its right to receive residual returns is significant.
+The Company determined it is the primary beneficiary of the VIE, it has the right to direct activities that most significantly impact the performance of the VIE and has the obligation to absorb losses and significant right to receive residual returns.
+The Company therefore consolidated the VIE for the fiscal years ended March 31, 2020 and 2021.